vkstah/passman/README.md

 Vault is a lightweight and ultra-simple password manager built with Python for my personal use.

+## Features

+Under construction. 🔧

+- Add, edit or remove credentials
+- Copy credentials to clipboard without ever displaying them on the terminal
+- Automatic script timeout after X amount of seconds for additional layer of security

 ## Requirements

 - Python >= 3.11.4